corytu/coursera-r-mentoring/README.md

 # Coursera R Mentoring
 _Mentoring records and my helping articles on Coursera (Last update: July 12, 2017)_

-Some questions have been raised repeatedly in the Coursera [R Programming](https://www.coursera.org/learn/r-programming) course forum.
+Some questions have been raised frequently in the Coursera [R Programming](https://www.coursera.org/learn/r-programming) course forum.
 Here I organized those questions and collected my replies to them.

 Please note that these articles are not intended to be self-sufficient resources for learning R. If you are interested in R language, here are some good starts: